ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 ## Option 2: Injecting Class with Common Code

 Since the Xunit.Gherkin.Quick relies on Xunit for execution, it can also take advantage of the dependency injection features that the Xunit provides.
-These circumstances are handy if you want to implement a common code in one class and then inject it in your features.
+These circumstances are handy if you want to implement a common code in one class and then inject it into your features.

 Here is an example of the common code for implementing the presented two Gherkin features: